rajatmodi62/apm/README.md

 This achievement reflects the collective effort of many brilliant minds, and we are deeply grateful for their contributions.

+This software is the property of UCF and any prior indication of APACHE 2.0  licensing was in error.
+No open-source license is currently granted.
+All rights reserved.

 ## License

 Patent Pending.
 Use subject to Apache License 2.0.
 See LICENSE file.